xr-objects/xr-objects.github.io/README.md

 # XR-Objects

-This is the repository that contains source code for the [XR-Objects](https://xr-objects.github.io).
+This is the repository that contains source code for the [XR-Objects website](https://xr-objects.github.io).

 If you find XR-Objects useful for your work please cite:
 ```